MarufZak/study-logs/nodejs-design-patterns/README.md

 Every stream in Node.js is implementation of one of four base abstract classes available in `stream` core module: `Readable`, `Writable`, `Duplex`, `Transform`.
 Each stream class is instance of `EventEmitter`.

 Streams support 2 operating modes: **Binary mode** (data is transferred in form of chunks such as buffers or strings), and **Object mode** (data is transferred as sequence of discrete objects, allowing us to use almost any js value).

+### Readable

+A `Readable` stream represents a source of data, and in node.js implemented using the Readable abstract class.
+We can receive a data from Readable stream with 2 approaches: